MrBenGriffin/or-tools-fun/README.md

 The full data for this example is in the 'simple_model.json' Here is one possible result.
-Note that while the 08:00 and the 16:00 sessions are filled many of the delegates are different, but no delegate moves seats when attending adjacent sessions.
+Note that while the 08:00 and the 16:00 sessions are filled, many of the delegates are different, but no delegate moves seats when attending consecutive sessions.

     08:00
     Ra:|Ogion Ogden|Billy Bilal|Inger India|Lynda Lynne|